 i.
 College of Law Seminar Paper Requirement

 The College of Law requires that every student write a seminar paper.
 This requirement will not be waived for students in the J.D./M.P.A.
-Joint Degree Program, and the M.P.A. major research paper will not satisfy this law school requirement.
+Dual Degree Program, and the M.P.A. major research paper will not satisfy this law school requirement.
 (However, as noted in § h. above, in certain instances the College of Law seminar paper may satisfy the M.P.A. major research requirement.)

 j.
 M.P.A.
 Comprehensive Oral Examination

-The M.P.A. program requires that all joint degree students successfully complete a comprehensive oral examination during the last semester of their M.P.A. course work.
+The M.P.A. program requires that all dual degree students successfully complete a comprehensive oral examination during the last semester of their M.P.A. course work.
 The College of Law Faculty Advisor, or some other member of the College of Law faculty appointed by the College of Law’s Associate Dean for Academic Affairs, will participate as an examiner in this examination.

 k.
 Work at the College of Law Meeting Other M.P.A.
 Requirements

 In choosing the 12 credit hours taken in the law school that count toward completion of the required credit for the M.P.A. degree: